-Figure 20 - 16-Channel DVR front panel.
-(Others are similar.)
+Figure 16 - 16-Channel DVR front panel.

 The front panel looks and operates much like a VCR combined with a multiplexer.
 Many of the buttons have multiple functions.
 The following describes each button and control.
 Take a few minutes to review the descriptions.
 You will use these to initially set up your DVR and for daily operations.